Cabernet Chocolate Cake With Chocolate Ganache And Sea Salt

 This post may contain affiliate links.

-Cabernet Chocolate Cake With Chocolate Ganache And Sea Salt – Now you don’t have to choose between dessert or wine since this is BOTH!!
+Red Wine Chocolate Cake (From Scratch!) — Now you don’t have to choose between dessert or wine since this is BOTH!!
 Rich chocolate cake spiked with Cabernet and topped with a silky ganache that also has Cabernet in it!
 Divine, amazing, MAKE THIS CAKE!!

 So when I stumbled on this recipe for an easy, no mixer cake that involves 1 cup of Cabernet Sauvignon in the batter and more in the ganache, I knew I had to give it a try and I am thrilled that I did.

-This ganache is a little bit different from the types I usually make which are essentially just semi-sweet chocolate chips and heavy cream.
+Let the cake cool completely in the pan before frosting it with the chocolate ganache.
+This ganache is a little bit different from the types I usually make, which are essentially just semi-sweet chocolate chips and heavy cream.

-Instead, this ganache has chopped chocolate (I like Trader Joe´s 72% Pound Plus Bar or use another high quality bar of chocolate that you chop), butter, corn syrup (I have used corn syrup in this chocolate frosting with excellent results), powdered sugar, and more Cabernet.
+Instead, this ganache has chopped chocolate (I like Trader Joe´s 72% Pound Plus Bar or use another high quality bar of chocolate that you chop), butter, corn syrup, powdered sugar, and more Cabernet.

 It’s a cinch to make and comes together in the microwave in just a couple minutes.
 Let it stand for about 5 minutes before adding it to the cake so it sets up a bit.